Foo-King-Jimmy/cnippets/sqlite_server/README.md

-# Server-Client front for the sqlite3 library
+# Rudimentary Server-Client front for the sqlite3 library

-**Working, but absolutely basic, rudimentary, skeleton C code**
+**Working, but absolutely basic skeleton C code**

 **Sorry, only for Linux**

+**Using UNIX DOMAIN SOCKET**

 ---

-no error recovery
++ no error recovery

-no real error checking
++ no real error checking

-no dot commands
++ no dot commands

-just a skeleton program
++ just a skeleton program
++ next to useless

 ---